Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 12, 2025

 Substance Abuse Counselor Jobs in Boise, Idaho Falls, and Throughout Idaho

-As Idaho’s capital and its biggest city, Boise may make a great place to look for substance abuse counselor jobs.
+As Idaho’s capital and largest city, Boise may be a great place to look for substance abuse counselor jobs.
 For instance, Boise is home to Ashwood Recovery, one of the state’s largest recovery centers that also offers comprehensive mental health services.
-In the eastern part of the state, you may want to look for opportunities around Idaho Falls.
-The city is home to providers like Stewards of Recovery that operate multiple centers in the city and nearby Blackfoot.
+In the eastern part of the state, consider exploring opportunities in the Idaho Falls area.
+The city is home to providers like Stewards of Recovery, which operates multiple centers in the city and nearby Blackfoot.

 Some other organizations and initiatives to explore include: